Chevrolet Silverado 1500 Fuel Pump

 How much does fuel pump cost for a Chevrolet Silverado 1500?

-How long does fuel pump take?
+How long does fuel pump take and how hard is it?

 External Resources